Search via Quantum Walk: Introduction

 \subsection{Background}

-At an abstract level, any search problem may be cast as the problem of finding a ``marked'' element from a set~$X$ with~$n$ elements.
-Let~$M \subseteq X$ be the set of marked elements.
-One approach to finding from~$M$, if it is not empty, is to repeatedly sample from~$X$ uniformly until a marked element is picked.
-A more cost-effective approach re-uses resources expended in generating the first sample (time, random bits, black-box queries, etc.) by simulating the steps of a Markov chain with state space~$X$ to generate the next sample.
+At an abstract level, many search problems may be cast as the problem of finding a ``marked'' element from a set~$X$ with~$n$ elements.
+Let~$M \subseteq X$ be the set of the so called marked elements.
+One approach to finding an element of~$M$, if it is not empty, is to repeatedly sample from~$X$ uniformly until a marked element is picked.
+A more cost-effective approach reuses resources expended in generating the first sample (time, random bits, black-box queries, etc.) by simulating the steps of a Markov chain with state space~$X$ to generate the next sample.
 This approach often takes advantage of some structure present in the ground set~$X$ and the Markov chain, and leads to a more efficient algorithm.
 In this article, we study quantum analogues of this randomized scheme.

+There are several ways of defining quantum analogues of Markov chains, including both discrete and continuous time versions (see, for example, Ref.~\cite{Szegedy04} for a detailed introduction).
+We restrict our attention to discrete time analogues.

-Discrete time quantum walks emerged gradually in the field of quantum algorithms (see~\cite{Szegedy04} for a detailed introduction.)
+Discrete time quantum walks emerged gradually in the field of quantum algorithms.
 On the line they are related to the quantum cellular automaton model of Meyer~\cite{Meyer96}.
 Watrous~\cite{Watrous01} introduced quantum walks on regular graphs, and used them to show that randomized logarithmic space is included in quantum logarithmic space.
-Afterwards notions related to quantum walks, such as mixing time, and deviation from starting state, were studied for restricted graphs by several researchers~\cite{NayakV00,AmbainisBNVW01,AharonovAKV01}, suggesting the possibility of speed-up of classical algorithms based on random walk.
+Afterwards notions related to quantum walks, such as mixing time, and deviation from the starting state, were studied for restricted graphs by several researchers~\cite{NayakV00,AmbainisBNVW01,AharonovAKV01,Richter07}, suggesting the possibility of speed-up of classical algorithms based on random walk.